Scott Friedholm: Professional career

 Friedholm began his professional career with the St. Petersburg Devil Rays of the Class A-Advanced Florida State League, where he batted .200 with one RBI.

 Coaching career

 Friedholm began his coaching career in 1999 as a pitching coach for the Bryant Bulldogs baseball program.
-In 2002, Friedholm left Bryant to join the coaching staff of the Maine Black Bears to served under Paul Kostacopoulos, whom recruited Friedholm at Providence.
+In 2002, Friedholm left Bryant to join the coaching staff of the Maine Black Bears to serve under Paul Kostacopoulos, whom recruited Friedholm at Providence.
 On August 30, 2005, he followed Kostacopoulos to work for the Navy Midshipmen baseball program.
 On July 28, 2010, he joined Mike Gambino's coaching staff at Boston College.

 On June 18, 2014, Friedholm was the head coach of the UNC Asheville Bulldogs baseball program.
 Friedholm led the Bulldogs to a 21–34 record in his first season.
 In 2017, he led the Bulldogs to the first berth in the Big South Conference baseball tournament since 2012.